Хіміопрофілактика й імунізація в пацієнтів літнього віку

 For adults 40–59: Low-dose aspirin individualized for adults who have a ≥ 10% risk of cardiovascular disease (C recommendation by the USPSTF)

-For all people with a history of heart attack, stroke, coronary artery stent placement, or coronary artery graft surgery: Low-dose aspirin still recommended by the ACC/AHA for secondary prevention.
+For all people with a history of heart attack, stroke, coronary artery stent placement, or coronary artery bypass graft surgery: Low-dose aspirin still recommended by the ACC/AHA for secondary prevention.

 COVID-19